-Getting to grips with the sheer size and diversity of Southern Africa can be a daunting task, and that's before you’ve even set foot in the bush or laid eyes on the breathtaking landscapes.
+But getting to grips with the sheer size and diversity of Southern Africa can be a daunting task.
+And that's before you've even set foot in the bush or laid eyes on the breathtaking landscapes.

 Finding the Ultimate Safari Combinations

 A little bit of planning goes a long way - getting an idea of what you want to see and do, how long it will take and how much time you will need, makes all the difference to your safari experience.

 Southern Africa is a vast region, but luckily many of the best destinations are connected by well-serviced airports and an excellent network of roads.
 Given that the top spots are easily accessible and conveniently connected, your travels in Africa can be tailored to suit your specific needs.